-The ACES Academy for Global Engagement (Global Academy) is a unique training program designed increase the capacity for international activity by ACES faculty and University of Illinois Extension professionals.
+The ACES Academy for Global Engagement (Global Academy) is a unique training program designed to increase the capacity for international activity by ACES faculty and University of Illinois Extension professionals.
 The program includes a series of scholarly and experiential activities designed to enable participants to increase the impact of their professional work through global engagement.